kinyichukwu/suivle-frontend/README.md

 ## 📋 About

-SuiFlow is an intelligent visual transaction explorer that connects directly with the Sui blockchain to fetch, parse, and humanize transaction data.
+Suivle is an intelligent visual transaction explorer that connects directly with the Sui blockchain to fetch, parse, and humanize transaction data.
 This frontend application provides a clean and interactive UI to visualize on-chain activity on the Sui network, converting raw blockchain responses into readable visual summaries — including participants, amounts, transaction digests, and gas analytics — rendered using React Flow components.

 This project is part of the **Sui Grants Program** application under the "AI-Enhanced Blockchain Insights" category.
-The frontend visualization is developed by **@Kins** and integrates seamlessly with the [SuiFlow Backend API](https://github.com/MayowaJulius/suiflow-backend) built by **@MayowaJulius**.
+The frontend visualization is developed by [**@Kin**](https://github.com/kinyichukwu) and integrates seamlessly with the [Suivle Backend API](https://github.com/MayowaJulius/suiflow-backend) built by [**@MayowaJulius**](https://github.com/MayowaJulius).